malgebary/Azure-Route-Server-MicroHack/README.md

 **CSR NVA:**

 Here we are going to use Cisco CSR1000v as NVA.
-This NVA will have two Nics, one external (CSROutsideInterface) and one Internal (CSRInsideInterface).
+This NVA will have two NICs, one external (CSROutsideInterface) and one Internal (CSRInsideInterface).
 Before deploying the ***CSR***, you need to accept license agreement:

     az vm image terms accept --urn cisco:cisco-csr-1000v:17_2_1-byol:latest